Innovation and Entrepreneurship Courses

 ORG 8803 Creating a Culture of Innovation

 This course focuses on the development of an organizational culture that encourages innovation and entrepreneurship.
 Principles of organizational culture are discussed as a foundation, as well as factors that increase innovation and entrepreneurship.
 Levers for driving culture and techniques of culture change will also be demonstrated.
 Students will develop an idea and business plan for an innovative venture within a corporation/agency or a new entrepreneurial venture.
 Students will demonstrate application of the program content in the creation of a business plan.
-The course will culminate in the presentation of the proposal to potential “investors” or executives.
-In-residence course.

 ORG 7525 Issues & Methods in Market Research